Washington Capitals: Returning to the playoffs (2005–2015)

 The Capitals finished the 2009–10 season first in the NHL with 121 points, thereby winning the Presidents' Trophy.
 Ovechkin led the team in points with 109.
 Backstrom finished with 101 points, fourth-most in the NHL.
 Once again, Mike Green led all defensemen in points, finishing with 76.
 Defenseman John Carlson made his NHL debut this season as well.
 Despite having a top-ranked regular season, the Capitals were defeated by the eighth-seeded Montreal Canadiens in the first round of the playoffs, giving up a 3–1 series lead in the process.
 Backstrom was given a ten-year contract extension after the season.

 The 2010–11 season saw the Capitals repeat as the Southeast Division champions and as the top team in the Eastern Conference with 107 points.
 The season was highlighted by their participation in the 2011 Winter Classic, where they defeated the Pittsburgh Penguins 3–1 at Heinz Field.
 However, in the playoffs, after defeating the New York Rangers in five games in the conference quarterfinals, they were swept by the Tampa Bay Lightning in the conference semifinals.

 The Capitals started the 2011–12 season with a record of 7–0, but they only won five of their next 15 games.
 As a result, general manager George McPhee fired head coach Boudreau, hiring Capitals legend Dale Hunter as his replacement.
-By the end of the 2011–12 season, the team's top two goaltenders, Michal Neuvirth and Tomas Vokoun, were injured and the Capitals were required to lean on their goaltending prospect Braden Holtby to help the team into the 2012 playoffs.
+By the end of the 2011–12 season, the team's top two goaltenders, Michal Neuvirth and Tomáš Vokoun, were injured and the Capitals were required to lean on their goaltending prospect Braden Holtby to help the team into the 2012 playoffs.
 The Capitals finished with the seventh overall seed in East, drawing the defending champion Boston Bruins in the first round.
 The Capitals defeated the defending Stanley Cup champion and second-seeded Boston Bruins in seven games on an overtime goal by Joel Ward.
 Every game in the series was decided by a one-goal margin; previously, no single series in the Stanley Cup playoffs had ever gone as far as six or seven games while neither team ever held more than a one-goal lead.
 The Capitals then advanced to the second round to face the top-seeded New York Rangers.
 The series went seven games, ending with a 2–1 Rangers victory at Madison Square Garden.
 Following the season's end, head coach Dale Hunter announced he would step down.
 Adam Oates was later named head coach of the team.